-If you are seeking to clean up your criminal record or an expungement, contact Los Angeles expungement attorney Cyrus Tabibnia who has handled hundreds of expungements in the Los Angeles area.
-Cyrus is a criminal defense attorney from the Tabibnia Law Firm which is based in Southern California, and he handles expungements in Los Angeles County and nearest areas.
+If you are looking to clean up your criminal record or an expungement for DUI, Domestic Violence expungement, sex crime or any other crime, contact Los Angeles expungement attorney Cyrus Tabibnia from Tabibnia Law Firm who has handled hundreds of expungements in different areas of Los Angeles county.

 To expunge something is to remove or erase it completely.
 The term “expungement” refers to a court process that destroys or seals a criminal conviction from federal and state records.
 In juvenile court cases, this is commonly seen.
 It also applies to adults who want a clean record.
 If granted by a court, an expungement order will require the court to consider any criminal conviction as if it never happened.
 This allows defendants to request that the court seal their criminal record so that it will no longer be visible or accessible via public records.